-In accordance with section 11A (4) of the Statutory Instruments Act 1946, the Llywydd has been informed that the Regulations are being made according to the negative procedure and do not adhere to the 21 day convention.
-This is necessary in order to ensure the restrictions and requirements of the principal Regulations continue to be proportionate.
+In accordance with section 11A(4) of the Statutory Instruments Act 1946, the Llywydd has been informed that the Regulations are being made according to the negative procedure and do not adhere to the 21 day convention.
+This allows the Regulations to come into force at the earliest opportunity in order to ensure the restrictions and requirements of the principal Regulations continue to be proportionate.